Kelowna Rockets Training Camp Update Ahead of Preseason Opener

 Foote played two decades in the NHL as a defenceman, so he’ll be able to help with their development should those three crack the Rockets’ roster.

 “They have the skating ability, they have the power.
 They all have enough power, now it’s just rewiring.
 We work with their brains on how to manage the ice, manage the game,” Foote said.
 “We can’t expect them to come in and be seasoned like a three- or four-year WHL defenceman.
 That’s a process, but they have had a good camp.

-One of them will pop out, that can handle that rev up (to the regular season).
-Some guys need longer or might be further behind in the hockey IQ part, but that’s fine.
+“One of them will pop out, that can handle that rev up (to the regular season),” Foote continued.
+“Some guys need longer or might be further behind in the hockey IQ part, but that’s fine.
 We’re here to help them and teach them and develop them.”

 First Impressions